Hudson v. Michigan: Criticism

-Justice Antonin Scalia was accused of twisting the arguments made by Samuel Walker in Taming the System: The Control of Discretion in American Criminal Justice.
-Scalia, in support of weakening the exclusionary rule, presented from Taming the System that there has been tremendous progress "in the education, training and supervision of police officers" since Mapp v.
+Samuel Walker criticized Justice Antonin Scalia, accusing him of distorting his work Taming the System: The Control of Discretion in American Criminal Justice.
+Scalia, in support of weakening the exclusionary rule, quoted from Taming the System that there has been tremendous progress "in the education, training and supervision of police officers" since Mapp v.
 Ohio in 1961.
 However, Walker's main argument was that the Warren Court, including setting the exclusionary rule under Mapp and the Miranda warning, set new standards for lawful conduct and enabled curbs on abuse.